The College’s regulations for the Diploma exam (DRCOG)

 - Candidates for the Diploma exam must be entered as having full, limited or provisional registration in the Register of Medical Practitioners maintained by the General Medical Council or by the Medical Council of Ireland.

-- Please visit the main DRCOG page for information about when you can apply.
+- Please visit the exam calendar and venue pages for information about when you can apply.

 - Candidates must disclose their General Medical Council or Medical Council of Ireland registration number when making an application.

 - Candidates must confirm that they are not currently suspended or removed from medical practice by any authorising body or involved in disciplinary proceedings related to medical practice in any country.

 - The entry fee is payable in pound sterling (£GBP) at the time of application.